ductsoup/Raspberry-Pi-IoT-Water-Quality-Controller/README.md

 ### Water Quality Sensing
 Atlas Scientific offers a stackable HAT for Raspberry Pi called Tentacle T3 for their EZO boards and sensors.
 It provides two isolated, one non-isolated and two spare channels.

 I'm using the non-isolated for RTD temperature and the other two for PH and electrical conductivity (total dissolved solids).
 Normally the spare channels would be used for dosing pumps but I've repurposed channel 4  for dissolved oxygen by adding an additional isolated carrier board.
-Channel 5 is used to carry the I2C bus to other modules.
+Channel 5 is a spare.

 * [Whitebox Labs Tentacle T3](https://www.atlas-scientific.com/product_pages/components/tentacle-t3.html)
 * [Electrically Isolated EZO™ Carrier Board](https://www.atlas-scientific.com/product_pages/components/single_carrier_iso.html)